jacekard/Organizer/README.md

 - to-do list with alerts and notification
 - separate list for project deadlines
 - built-in Messenger app
+- notification for new emails via Gmail
-- one, standalone executable file with ability to start with Windows.
+- one, standalone executable file with ability to start with Windows